Ethan23p/context_for_MCP_and_fast-agent/README.md

 # Generate context files from your cloned repos
 python generate_context.py --root-dir "path/to/your/repos"

+# Output to the 'generated_context' folder in this project (regardless of config)
+python generate_context.py --root-dir "path/to/your/repos" --output-here
+# or using the short form
+python generate_context.py --root-dir "path/to/your/repos" -oh

+# With custom max file size (5MB)
+python generate_context.py --root-dir "path/to/your/repos" -oh --max-file-size 5242880

 # Optimize the generated files (optional)
 python optimize_context.py
 ```